 Welcome to The Centre for French Colonial Life, featuring the Bolduc LeMeilleur, and Vallé historic properties and its orientation and exhibits facility at 198 Market St., at the corner of Market and Second Streets in Ste.
 Genevieve, Missouri.

-The Centre for French Colonial Life is owned by the National Society of the Colonial Dames of America in the State of Missouri, and managed by French Colonial America, a 501(c)(3) nonprofit organization dedicated to education, research, and preservation.
+The campus of the Centre for French Colonial Life was founded by the National Society of the Colonial Dames of America in the State of Missouri, and is now owned and managed by French Colonial America, a 501(c)(3) nonprofit organization dedicated to education, research, and preservation.

 Admission to the Centre for French Colonial Life orientation and exhibits facility is free.

 Tickets for guided tours of the Bolduc and LeMeilleur houses are $10 for adults and $5 for children, and may be purchased at the Centre for French Colonial Life orientation and exhibits facility.

 Monday through Saturday, from 10:00 AM to 5:00 PM

 Sunday, from Noon to 5:00 PM

 PLEASE NOTE THAT WE ARE CLOSED ON THANKSGIVING, CHRISTMAS EVE, CHRISTMAS DAY, NEW YEAR'S EVE AND NEW YEAR'S DAY

 Thank you to our new sponsors and partners: Jenkins & Kling for sponsorship of the Living History Program, and Mississippi Lime for major assistance with maintenance on the Bolduc House.